-For our backup job, we browsed to the file server, selected the relevant folder, directed the backup to the deduplication storage folder, and allowed the remote agent direct access.
-From that point, our backup job used source deduplication.
 As Figure 3 shows, the difference between the amount of data protected versus the actual amount of data stored becomes greater over time, benefiting the business by requiring significantly less long-term storage capacity.

-Figure 3: Comparison of protected data versus the actual data stored from our 2-week file server backup simulation.
+Figure 3.
+Comparison of protected data versus the actual data stored from our two-week database backup simulation.

-Specifically, our deduplication scenario contained the following hardware:
+Specifically, our scenario contained the following hardware:

-- A Dell PowerEdge R710 file server at the remote office running Windows Server 2008 R2 with the file server role enabled and the Symantec remote agent with source deduplication - An Active Directory server and a client machine to simulate the remaining components of the remote office - A Dell PowerVault DL2100 powered by Symantec Backup Exec 2010 at the central office for backup
+- a Dell PowerEdge R710 database server at the remote office running SQL Server 2008 and the Symantec remote agent with source deduplication - An active directory server and a client machine to simulate the remaining components of the remote office - a Dell PowerVault DL2100 powered by Symantec Backup Exec 2010 at the central office for backup